-The investment fund exclusively invests in individual securities (i.e. not including units in investment funds, derivative instruments and sight deposits or deposits at notice) and/or money market instruments whose issuers have been classified as sustainable on the basis of social, environmental and ethical criteria.
-The fund will not invest in certain sectors such as the arms industry or the genetic engineering of crops as well as in companies which violate labor and human rights, etc. At least 51% of the fund assets are invested in the form of directly purchased individual securities (i.e. which are not held indirectly through investment funds or derivatives), in equities and equity-equivalent securities issued by companies which are headquartered or mainly active in emerging markets in Asia, Latin America, Africa, Europe and the Middle East.
-In addition to the relevant list issued by the World Bank, the definition provided by the MSCI Emerging Market Index and the JPM EMBI Global Diversified Index is used as a basis for "emerging market" classification.
+The investment fund exclusively invests in individual securities (i.e., not including units in investment funds, derivative instruments and sight deposits or deposits at notice) and/or money market instruments whose issuers have been classified as sustainable on the basis of ESG (environmental, social, governance) criteria.
+The investment fund invests at least 51% of the fund assets in the form of directly purchased individual securities, i.e. which are not held indirectly through investment funds or derivatives in bonds and/or money market instruments.
+Six months or less prior to the end of its term, the investment fund may also invest mainly in sight deposits and deposits at notice with terms not exceeding 12 months.
+For the fund, only units in investment funds may be purchased that take into consideration sustainability criteria or pursue sustainable investment (Art.
+8 and Art.
+9 of the Sustainable Finance Disclosure Regulation / Regulation (EU) 2019/2088).